astropy/astroquery/docs/eso/eso.rst

 .. code-block:: python

     >>> eso.query_instrument('midi', help=True)
-    List of the column_filters parameters accepted by the amber instrument query.
+    List of the column_filters parameters accepted by the midi instrument query.
     The presence of a column in the result table can be controlled if prefixed with a [ ] checkbox.
     The default columns in the result table are shown as already ticked: [x].